SofiaNords/celiacs-api/README.md

 - [Gunicorn](https://docs.djangoproject.com/en/4.2/howto/deployment/wsgi/gunicorn/) - Used as the Web Server to run Django on Heroku
 - [Heroku](https://dashboard.heroku.com/) - Used to deploy the API
 - [Psycopg](https://pypi.org/project/psycopg2/) - Used as a database adapter to support the connection to database

+## Testing

+## Bugs

+I realised that the comment I entered on one post was visible on all posts.
+After troubleshooting in the frontend, I got a tip from Tutor Support to look in the backend.
+It turned out that I missed to put DjangoFilterBackend in my Comment View.
+After fixing this, the comments worked as they should.
+The comment was only visible on the post it was added to.

+## Deployment